grafana/timestream-datasource/src/README.md

 ### Alerting

-See the [Alerting](https://grafana.com/docs/grafana/latest/alerting/alerts-overview/) documentation for more on Grafana alerts.

-[Unified Alerting](https://grafana.com/docs/grafana/latest/alerting/unified-alerting/) queries should contain a time series field.
+[Alerting](https://grafana.com/docs/grafana/latest/alerting/) queries should contain a time series field.
 Queries without this field will return an error: "input data must be a wide series but got type long".
 To return time series, you can use the [`CREATE_TIME_SERIES` function](https://docs.aws.amazon.com/timestream/latest/developerguide/timeseries-specific-constructs.views.html).
 For example:

 ```sql
 SELECT